-Known as G. M. Lancey, he is the son of George Lancey, Jr & Frances Blake.
-In 1885, he married Annie Clapperton Linn (1861-1948), the daughter of William Linn, Sr & Elizabeth Patterson.
+Known as G. M. Lancey, he was born in Hartland, the son of George Lancey, Jr & Frances Blake.
+In 1885, he married Annie Clapperton Linn, the daughter of William Linn, Sr & Elizabeth Patterson.

-George & Annie moved into his Uncle Calvin Blake’s house on Academy Street following his death in 1905.
+George & Annie later moved into his Uncle Calvin Blake’s house on Academy Street following his death.